 I’ve been going to Scotland for as long as I can remember.
-I always want to be there more, but just over the border isn’t enough – it needs to be the Highlands (one of several requirements) which unfortunately means a good chunk of a day travelling.
+I always want to be there more (I’ve dreamt of living there since I was small), but just over the border isn’t enough – it needs to be the Highlands (one of several requirements) which unfortunately means a good chunk of a day travelling.

 Trixie’s cousin Misty lives above Gare Loch.
 They met nose to nose and were both very well-behaved.

 We had a short weekend to fit round a good weather window (2017) exploring the hammerhead peninsula and other parts of Wigtownshire.
 Our first stop was Monreith .
 At Killantringan we did some scrambling .
 Trixie enjoyed walking round the Mull of Galloway .

 The Hebrides have had my interest for a while.
 I have been to Skye a couple of times (2002 and 2005) with a day trip to the Outer Hebrides (2002).